montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

     <figcaption><strong>Figure 1.</strong> Uncover four hidden logos—and experience the MontageJS 3D component in action.</figcaption>
 </figure>

 This tutorial introduces the basic principles of building interactive 3D applications on MontageJS.
-It explains how to use the SceneView component to:
+It explains how to:

 * Set up MontageJS 3D project
 * Import a 3D scene in a MontageJS project
-* Expose a 3D node to the MontageJS binding system
-* Manipulate a 3D node with CSS
+* Manipulate a 3D scene (using CSS and bindings)
-* Add a listener to handle events
-* Manipulate a 3D node through bindings
-* Switch between cameras in a 3D scene

 # Requirements

 To make the most of this tutorial, you should be familiar with the basics of MontageJS development.
 If you are new to the MontageJS framework, you might want to step through our [Getting Started](http://montagejs.org/docs/montagejs-setup.html) guide first.

 Also, the tutorial includes detailed code examples to demonstrate the principles of how to use the SceneView component.
-To view the examples in context, refer to the Beach Planet <a href="https://github.com/montagejs/beachplanetblog" target="_blank">source code</a> on GitHub; all examples are accompanied by links to the source files of the component in question.
+To view the examples in context, refer to the Beach Planet <a href="https://github.com/montagejs/beachplanetblog" target="_blank">source code</a> on GitHub; all examples are accompanied by links to the source files.
 Alternatively, you can install and explore the Beach Planet demo locally, following the instructions provided in the demo's <a href="https://github.com/montagejs/beachplanetblog" target="_blank">readme</a> file.

 # Introducing the SceneView Component